General

 Resonance

-energy - difference between amount of heat actually released and that
+energy - difference between amount of heat actually released and that predicted

-predicted based on
+based on structure

 Aliphatic